wir3z/hubitat/owntracks-hubitat/README.md

 	- Those regions will be added to the Hubitat region list to be shared with other members.

 - Send Region List to Secondary Hub
-	- If a secondary hub is configured and enabled, and there is at least one member in the primary hub, this button is displayed.
+	- If a secondary hub is configured and enabled, this button is displayed.
-	- Pressing the button will send all regions from the primary hub to the secondary hub.
+	- Pressing the button will copy all regions from the primary hub to the secondary hub.

+- Retrieve Region List from Secondary Hub
+	- If a secondary hub is configured and enabled, this button is displayed.
+	- Pressing the button will copy all regions from the secondary hub to the primary hub.

 NOTE: A region named '+follow' is automatically created to allow iOS phones to have transition reporting.

 ## Select Family Member(s) to Monitor